Make-School-Courses/ARCHIVE-MOB-7-Build-Your-Own-iOS-Library/01-View-Heirarcy/Readme.md

   - Coordinating with other objects—including other view controllers—in your app.

 - *Apple Documentation*

+- UIViewController is backed by a main UIView(root view).
+- Manages view hierarchy

 ## UIWindow
 iOS applications start with a Window(UIWindow).
 It is a special subclass of UIView that is responsible for displaying & managing other views(UIViewControllers).
 The window can have many UIViews & UIViewControllers.
 Most apps typically have one Window.